auth0/docs/articles/libraries/lock/v11/migration-v9-v11-spa.md

 ### Calling APIs

 Most Lock 9 applications use an [id-token](/tokens/id-token) to invoke APIs.
-You can keep doing that in Lock 11 applications, but [it is a bad practice](/api-auth/why-use-access-tokens-to-secure-apis) and we recommend you to start using [Access Tokens](/tokens/access-token).
+This [is a bad practice](/api-auth/why-use-access-tokens-to-secure-apis) and we recommend you to start using [Access Tokens](/tokens/access-token).

 You can look at 'Calling an API' section of our [SPA Quickstarts](/quickstart/backend) for more information on how to call APIs from SPAs.